 Background

-Federal Detention Center Miami is an administrative-security federal prison in Miami, Florida, which houses both male and female inmates.
+Federal Detention Center Miami is an administrative-security federal prison in Miami, Florida, which houses male and female inmates.
 It was opened in 1985.

 Inmate Housing